chetan-prime/highlight-ta/README.md

 ##Details##

-Highlight-Ta uses a regex to highlight text inside a textarea.
-This is a stand-alone script.
+Highlight-Ta is a stand-along script that uses a regex to highlight text inside a textarea.
 It also adjusts its height to fit its text while following CSS declarations like box-sizing, padding, and min/max height.
-Highlight-Ta was created for designers and developers who needed a fast, highlighted textarea without relying on jQuery or weighty, third-party libraries.
+Highlight-Ta was created for designers and developers who need a fast, highlighted textarea without relying on jQuery or weighty, third-party libraries.

 ##Usage##

+Grab `highlight-ta.js` and add it to your resources.

 Start with a \<textarea\> inside a \<div\> element: